influxdata/docs-v2/content/kapacitor/v1/reference/nodes/query_node.md

 Can specify one time dimension.

-This property adds a `GROUP BY` clause to the query so all the normal behaviors when quering InfluxDB with a `GROUP BY` apply.
+This property adds a `GROUP BY` clause to the query so all the normal behaviors when querying InfluxDB with a `GROUP BY` apply.

 Use group by time when your period is longer than your group by time interval.